Y8Games/omniauth-y8-account/README.md

 This should be placed, for example, into `config/initializers/omniauth.rb`.

 ### Authentication popup
-To invoke authentication popup, id.net provides a handy Javascrip available at:
+To invoke authentication popup, Y8 Account provides a handy Javascrip available at:
 ```
 https://account.y8.com/api/popup.js
 ```